fun things to do with kids in boston massachusetts

 Old State House (Museum of Boston History) – Before you go inside, check out the lion and unicorn on the front of the building (the lion and unicorn symbolize the British, who occupied the State House during the revolution).
 On July 18, 1776, the Declaration of Independence was read from the balcony.

-Inside, there’s a bottle of tea from the Boston Tea Party, cocked hat, musket and pouch from the Boston Massacre, drum, cannonball and sword from Bunker Hill, John Hancock’s red velvet coat, 3-D maps of Boston over the centuries, and hands-on exhibits.
+Inside are three hands-on history exhibits, where kids build can puzzles and brick walls of the building, "smell" a Boston timeline, and set the hands on the State House clock.
+There’s also bottle of tea from the Boston Tea Party, cocked hat, musket and pouch from the Boston Massacre, drum, cannonball and sword from Bunker Hill, John Hancock’s red velvet coat.

 North End – The Freedom meanders through the Italian American neighborhoods of the North End.
-Stop off for a pizza, or the bakeries for cannolis and Italian sweets, gelaterias for ice cream.
+Stop off for a pizza, or the bakeries (Mike's Pastry) for cannolis and Italian sweets, gelaterias for ice cream.

 Old North Church